quickwit-oss/quickwit/docs/distributed-tracing/instrument-python-and-send-traces-to-quickwit.md

 ## Start Jaeger UI

-Let's start a Jaeger UI instance with docker
+Let's start a Jaeger UI instance with docker.
+Here we want to connect inform jaeger that it should use quickwit as its backend.
+Due to some idiosyncracy associated with networking with containers, you will need a different approach on MacOS & Windows on one side, and Linux on the other side.

+### MacOS & Windows

+We can rely on `host.docker.internal` to get the docker bridge ip address, pointing to our quickwit server.

 ```bash
 docker run --rm --name jaeger-qw \